sharifrahmanie/MBMethPred/README.md

 * `SplitRatio`    Train and test split ratio.
 A value greater or equal to zero and less than one.
 * `CV`    The number of folds for cross-validation.
 It should be greater than one.
 * `NCores`    The number of cores for parallel computing.
-*  `NewData`  A methylation data for prediction.
+*  `NewData`  A methylation beta values input from the ReadMethylFile function.

 ## Linear discriminant analysis model
-The `LinearDiscriminantAnalysisModel` is a function to train a linear discriminant analysis model to classify medulloblastoma subgroups using the DNA methylation dataset.
+The `LinearDiscriminantAnalysisModel` is a function to train a linear discriminant analysis model to classify medulloblastoma subgroups using DNA methylation beta values.

 ### Usage